ftraple/CppSortAlgorithms/README.md

 ## Merge Sort

-Merge sort is a dived and conquer algorithm, It devides input array in two halves, calls itself for the two halves and merges the two sorted halves.
+Merge sort is a "dived and conquer algorithm", It devides input array in two halves, calls itself for the two halves and merges the two sorted halves.

+## Quick Sort

+The quick sort algorithm is a "divide and conquer algorithm".

+1) First, you need to choose a element as "pivot", could be any element in the array.
+2) Second, you need find the right position for the pivot, separating the smaller elements to the left and the larger elements to the right.
+3) Third, you need to perform this process recursivily until all the elements are in their respective positions.